strickvl/golang-small-problems/README.md

 # Go Small Problems

 A collection of solutions to small problems coded in Go.
-These come from Codewars for the most part.
+These come from Codewars or Exercism for the most part.